 Abstract

 Ocean ecosystems are vulnerable to climate-driven perturbations, which are increasing in frequency and can have profound effects on marine social-ecological systems.
 Thus, there is an urgency to develop tools that can detect the response of ecosystem components to these perturbations as early as possible.
 We used Bayesian Dynamic Factor Analysis (DFA) to develop a community state indicator for the California Current Ecosystem (CCE) to track the system’s response to climate perturbations, and to forecast future changes in community state.
 Our key objectives were to (1) summarize environmental and biological variability in the southern and central regions of the CCE during a recent and unprecedented marine heatwave in the northeast Pacific Ocean (2014–2016) and compare these patterns to past variability, (2) examine whether there is evidence of a shift in the community to a new state in response to the heatwave, (3) identify relationships between community variability and climate variables; and (4) test our ability to create one-year ahead forecasts of individual species responses and the broader community response based on ocean conditions.
-Our analysis detected a community response to the marine heatwave, although it did not exceed normal variability over the past six decades (1951-2017), and we did not find evidence of a shift to a new community state.
+Our analysis detected a clear community response to the marine heatwave, although it did not exceed normal variability over the past six decades (1951–2017), and we did not find evidence of a shift to a new community state.
 We found that nitrate flux through the base of the mixed layer exhibited the strongest relationship with species and community-level responses.
 Furthermore, we demonstrated skill in creating forecasts of species responses and community state based on estimates of nitrate flux.
 Our indicator and forecasts of community state show promise as tools for informing ecosystem-based and climate-ready fisheries management in the CCE.
 Our modeling framework is also widely applicable to other ecosystems where scientists and managers are faced with the challenge of managing and protecting living marine resources in a rapidly changing climate.

 Introduction

 Climate perturbations can have strong impacts on ocean ecosystems that in turn affect social and economic components of human communities.
-These effects may be exacerbated when changes in ocean conditions are more extreme, such as during marine heatwaves.
+These effects may be exacerbated when changes in ocean conditions are more extreme, such as during marine heatwaves (prolonged events of anomalously warm ocean waters).
 The increasing attention on these extreme events and their impacts (e.g., Hobday et al. 2018, Sen Gupta et al. 2020) has invigorated a push for tools that can track and detect as early as possible the response of marine communities to climate-driven perturbations.
 Early detection, and moreover, near-term forecasts of community shifts could help scientists, managers, and stakeholders better prepare for and respond to the potential consequences of such shifts.